Tom Brady has played 22 seasons in the NFL, even retiring once (before unretiring).

 In 2015, the Patriots were the only NFL team — and one of only three pro-sports teams — to sign an amicus brief pushing the Supreme Court to declare same-sex marriage a Constitutional right (they did).

-Through it all, Brady kept his thoughts to himself.
+Through it all, Brady has kept his thoughts to himself despite his now-massive social-media presence.

-Despite Brady’s public silence, two gay men who worked with and around Brady during his time in New England say the legendary quarterback was privately thoughtful and inclusive.
+Despite Brady’s public silence, two gay men who worked with and around Brady during his time in New England say the legendary quarterback was privately supportive, whether Brady was aware they were gay or not.

 While he wasn’t out during his time blocking rushers for Brady, Ryan O’Callaghan said his experiences of Brady reflected an affable guy who treated him well.